smarter-travel-media/warthog/doc/source/install.rst

 =======

-The sections below will go over how to install the Warthog client from the Python Package Index (PyPI) (such as when using it in production) and how to install it from source (such as when you are developing it).
+The sections below will go over how to install the Warthog client from the Python Package Index (PyPI) or how to install it from source.
+Both ways to install the client can be done globally on a machine or within the context of a virtualenv.

 Prerequisites
 -------------